viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-update-cache-node.md

 ---
 # Configure container update frequency for Microsoft Connected Cache for Enterprise and Education (MCCE)

-Microsoft Connected Cache for Enterprise and Education (MCCE) caching software requires periodic updates to maintain security, performance, and reliability.
+Microsoft Connected Cache for Enterprise and Education (MCCE) caching software is deployed to host machines as a container.
+The container OS and any software component within the container will need to be updated for security vulnerabilities or quality issues, or performance improvements required to successfully operate the caching software.
+These Microsoft-published container updates are called "MCCE updates" in this article.

 Microsoft silently deploys MCCE updates to your cache nodes based on the Update Ring setting you configure for each cache node.

 ## Update rings

 MCCE cache nodes can be configured to either the "Fast" or "Slow" update ring.
 If configured to update as part of the Fast ring, the cache node will be silently updated by Microsoft soon after the update is made available.
-If configured to update as part of the Slow ring, the cache node will be silently updated by Microsoft within 5 weeks of the update becoming available.
+If configured to update as part of the Slow ring, the cache node is silently updated by Microsoft within five weeks of the update becoming available.

 In other words, configuring cache nodes to update as part of the Slow ring provides users with the option to delay the update process until they have validated that the latest MCCE update works within their environment.
 For example, a user could configure a test cache node to update as part of the Fast ring and validate that clients can successfully interact with the test cache node after the latest MCCE update has been applied.
-This builds confidence that service will not be interrupted when the production cache nodes are updated as part of the Slow ring.
+This builds confidence that service won't be interrupted when the production cache nodes are updated as part of the Slow ring.

 ### Update ring options